-Current Status: The City continues to have discussions with the proposed partners about permit differences in staffing and fee structures for building permits.
+Barriers to Project: Project barriers continue to include attempting to find ways to resolve fundamental differences in how service capacity is provided and fee structures for building permits.
 Proposed partners use a mixture of in-house and contract staffing for building permits, which greatly impacts how fees are charged.
-These differences make a single system difficult to design.
+These differences make a single system difficult to design and implement.